 Elementary school child

-If your child is older, in high school, college or university, the location should be quieter and respect his intimacy.
-His bedroom becomes the perfect place to place a homework space.
-If his room is big enough it is easy: a desk, a chair, a filing cabinet and voila!
+If your child is older, in high school, college or university, the location should be quieter and should respect their intimacy.
+Their bedroom becomes the perfect place to place a homework space.
+If their room is big enough it is easy: a desk, a chair, a filing cabinet and voila!
 But if the room is smaller, you will have to be more creative.

 - You can install a folding table against the wall and hand a folding chair on the wall.
 Hide the basket that contains the stationery under the bed to keep it tidy